-In March 2020, the World Health Organization declared the 2019 novel coronavirus ("COVID-19") a global pandemic.
+In March 2020, the World Health Organization declared COVID-19 a global pandemic.
 In the United States, as part of government-imposed restrictions, Embark was forced to temporarily pause fleet testing and operations in 2020.
 Embark also implemented a work-from-home policy for most of its non-operations team.
 However, a select group of workers remained on-site to continue advancing testing work for its test fleet.
-Since then, Embark has resumed its fleet testing and operations and has increased headcount to address its research and development ("R&D") requirements.
+Since then, Embark has resumed its fleet testing and operations and has increased headcount to address its R&D requirements.